tejasmohanayyar/tejasmohanayyar.github.io/_posts/2020-11-06-animals-classification-CNN.md

 ##### Implementation in your example and your findings
 <img src="/images/Animals_classification/AlexNet_graph.png">

 * What I observed is that the speed of training improved when compared to LeNet.
-We clearly can see in the graph that this model achieve's a better accuracy much faster.
+We clearly can see in the graph that this model achieves a better accuracy much faster.

 * Loss also reduces at a faster rate when compared to LeNet.